brangmai1/progress_tracker/README.md

 # Movie Progress Tracker

 Welcome to the Movie Progress Tracker!
-This application helps users manage and track their movie-watching progress by organizing movies into different lists, such as To Watch, Watching, and Watched.
-It also includes an admin feature to oversee users' progress and manage the movie database.
+This full-stack web application helps users manage and track their movie-watching progress.
+Organize your movies into different lists, such as "To Watch", "Watching", and "Watched", and interact with an intuitive front-end interface.
+Admins can monitor user activities and manage the movie database.

 ## Table of Contents
 - Features